cryptocopycats/programming-cryptokitties/README.md

 Yes, Dapper Labs - the $7.5 billion dollar CryptoKitties gambling operator & promotor - falesly (or is that fraudulently?) claiming it's a "video game with cute-little cartoon cats that you own 100%" - censors this author's public service message.
 Remember - I do not get paid for writing the pages here.
+In response to continue posting I've opened-up a new dev channel **[r/CryptoKittiesDev](https://old.reddit.com/r/CryptoKittiesDev/)**.
+Join us.

 ---